learning-zone/spring-boot-basics/notes/miscellaneous.md

 The string is Immutable in Java because String objects are cached in String pool.
 Since cached String literals are shared between multiple clients there is always a risk, where one client's action would affect all another client.

+Since string is immutable it can safely share between many threads and avoid any synchronization issues in java.

 #### Q. What is Java String Pool?
 #### Q. Explain how Garbage collector algorithm works?
 #### Q. Explain JoinPoint and Pointcut in spring